Skip to content

 In a Dominica News Online archive found under the title "band-leader-resigned-in-wake-of-triple-kays-10th-anniversary", the year 2010 is documented as an internal turning point for the band — a band leader publicly resigns after the anniversary.
 This is not the end of Triple Kay, who will keep existing and producing afterward.
 But it is the end of a certain purity of reign.
 The internal crisis becomes public.
 The moment when you can no longer pretend Triple Kay is an intact machine.

 That internal crisis resonates with a larger sentiment in the carnival.
 The audience wants something other than another band.
 It wants a solo voice, identifiable, portable outside the arena — a figure followable year-round, not just during the February parade.
 That demand is not invented by commentators after the fact.
-It is readable in track numbers, in press comments, in the conversations rising around young voices stepping outside the band frame.
+It is readable in single play counts, in press comments, in the conversations rising around young voices stepping outside the band frame.
 The dominant form of Bouyon is in the process of changing, from collective to solo.

 This is the historical cue for Asa Banton's arrival in 2011-2012, which we'll treat frontally in chapter XII.
 The symbolic title of Bouyon Boss will be attached to Asa Banton via his eponymous hit — important to say it here, because popular discussions often confuse the collective Triple Kay reign (chap III) with the solo Bouyon Boss title of Asa Banton (chap XII).
 The two are not the same thing.
 Triple Kay is the arena.
 Asa Banton is the boss who steps out of the arena.